Jesus Saves, But How?

 What 'love' would crucifixion express if it is primarily symbolic?

 Christ's completes each role in his future return (parousia, 'appearing').
-Jesus is the temple of the New Jerusalem (Rev 21:22, 27).
+Jesus' words open the final act (Rev 5:1-5) that defeats sin forever (Rev 19:15).
 Jesus will come again to judge all things (and we judge with him, 1 Cor 6:3),

 and to grant us to reign with him forever (Rev 22:1-5).